lrug/lrug.github.io/index.md

 ### After The Talks

-When the talks are finished, usually around 8pm, most of the group head over to [Singer Tavern](http://singertavern.com/).
+When the talks are finished, usually around 8pm, most of the group head over to a local pub.
 This part of the meeting is your opportunity to socialise with other LRUG members and speak with the presenters about their talks.

 Just because we're in a pub doesn't mean you have to drink alcohol.
 If you do choose to drink alcohol we encourage you to explore the food menu and drink responsibly.

-Although the venue for this part of the meeting is a pub and therefore feels more informal, be aware that the code of conduct still applies.
+Although the venue for this part of the meeting is a pub and therefore feels more informal, be aware that the [code of conduct](#code-of-conduct) still applies.

 ## Sponsorship

-LRUG is hosted by [Skills Matter](http://skillsmatter.com/) who provide the venue; make tea, coffee, & water available during the talks; film the talks; and handle registration.
-We don't currently need venue sponsorship or an alternate venue.
+Most importantly, we do not have a permanent home and so we need sponsorship in the form of [venues](#venue-sponsorship).
+We have opportunities for helping out in [other ways](#other-sponsorship-opportunities) if you'd like to enrich the LRUG experience in some way.

+If you would like to provide sponsorship you should email [sponsors@lrug.org](mailto:sponsors@lrug.org) to find out when the next available sponsorship slot is and arrange the details.

+### Venue Sponsorship

+LRUG does not have currently have a permanent venue — we are kindly hosted by [an array of friendly companies](https://lrug.org/sponsors/#meeting-sponsorship) across London.
+They let us into their office, provide some kind of AV setup, put in place any entry requirements, and, occasionally, even provide food + drink for attendees.

+We always need venues, and if you think your office could host us please fill out [this fairly detailed survey](https://forms.gle/vkzD11BgC15eoHdT6) to help us understand your venue, how we'd use it, and what we need to do to book it.

+ 1. put your logo in the "Hosted By" side-bar on the relevant meeting page on [lrug.org](https://lrug.org)
+ 2. mention the specifics of your venue + sponsorship in the main details of the relevant meeting page on [lrug.org](https://lrug.org)
+ 3. add your logo to the [meeting sponsors list](https://lrug.org/sponsors/#meeting-sponsorship) on [lrug.org](https://lrug.org/)
+ 4. mention the venue + sponsorship in the meeting announcement email on [the mailing list](http://lrug.org/mailing-list)
+ 5. mention the venue + sponsorship when we post to [@lrug](https://ruby.social/@lrug) about the meeting at least once to announce it and once on the day as a reminder (we might also do the same on _ugh_ twitter)
+ 6. thank you at the start of the meeting, and give you time during the meeting to talk to the group

+### Other Sponsorship Opportunities

 We welcome sponsors of the meeting itself.
 In return for your sponsorship LRUG will:

- 1. put your logo in the sponsor side-bar on the relevant meeting page on [lrug.org](http://lrug.org)
+ 1. put your logo in the sponsor side-bar on the relevant meeting page on [lrug.org](https://lrug.org)
- 2. mention the specifics of your sponsorship in the main details of the relevant meeting page on [lrug.org](http://lrug.org)
+ 2. mention the specifics of your sponsorship in the main details of the relevant meeting page on [lrug.org](https://lrug.org)
  3. mention the sponsorship in the meeting announcement email on [the mailing list](http://lrug.org/mailing-list)
+ 4. add your logo to the [other sponsors list](https://lrug.org/sponsors/#other-sponsorship) on [lrug.org](https://lrug.org/)
- 4. tweet about the sponsorship from [@lrug](https://twitter.com/lrug) at least once to announce it and once on the day as a reminder
+ 4. mention the sponsorship from [@lrug](https://ruby.social/@lrug) at least once to announce it and once on the day as a reminder (we might also do the same on _ugh_ twitter)
  5. mention you at the start of the meeting, and make sure you have 30 seconds or so during our announcements section to talk to the group

 LRUG is not a legal entity and we don't have a bank account.
 So if you decide to sponsor a meeting we'll leave it to you to arrange and pay for things directly.
 We're there to help with any questions and suggestions though.

-We have three types of sponsorship available at each meeting, and you can choose to provide any or all in combination:
+Things that have worked well in the past are [give-aways](#sponsor-a-give-away), [food](#sponsor-food-pizza), and [drinks](#sponsor-drinks).
+You can choose to provide any or all in combination, but we're open to any other ideas for how to enrich the experience for our attendees.

-### Sponsor a give-away
+#### Sponsor a give-away

 Running a give-away is a real favourite among attendees and allows you to control the budget you have to spend as you see fit.
 For example [in September 2016](http://lrug.org/meetings/2016/september/) we ran a give-away of 20 books and [in May 2016](http://lrug.org/meetings/2016/may/) we gave-away 5 tickets to a popular conference.
 We will run the logistics of the give-away through the mailing list and announce the winners on the night.
 You arrange to pay for the prizes and deliver them to the winners.

-### Sponsor food (pizza)
+#### Sponsor food (pizza)

 If you'd like to feed LRUG attendees before the meeting we normally suggest Pizza - it's a safe bet for all tastes and easy to arrange in vegetarian and vegan options.
-We get around 60-100 attendees for an average meeting and it's sensible to budget £400-600 for pizza.
-We'll get some preferred vendor details from Skills Matter (we've used Firezza pizza in the past).
-You pay the vendor directly and arrange to have it delivered to Skills Matter on the day in time for the meeting.
-We'll make sure Skills Matter know to expect it.
+We get around 30-50 attendees for an average meeting and it's sensible to budget £200-300 for pizza.
+During the Skills Matter days we used Firezza pizza, but others are available.
+You pay the vendor directly and arrange to have it delivered to our venue on the day in time for the meeting start at 6pm.
+We'll make sure the venue know to expect it.
+We expect you to cater such that at least half of the food is suitable for vegetarians and vegans.

-### Sponsor drinks
+#### Sponsor drinks

-Skills Matter run a licensed bar that's open until 10pm.
-A good number of attendees like to have a drink there after the meeting, and we will put you in touch with Skills Matter who can set up a tab at the bar in the venue for the amount you specify and invoice you afterwards.
-It's worth budgeting £400-600 to provide drinks and we ask that you make this available as a bar tab to allow people to choose non-alcoholic drinks if they prefer.

-If you would like to provide sponsorship you should email [sponsors@lrug.org](mailto:sponsors@lrug.org) to find out when the next available sponsorship slot is and arrange the details.
+The easiest option here is to send someone with a card to the meeting, and have them create a tab in the pub afterwards.
+This way you can easily control your spend with a limit.
+Some of our venues _may_ allow for you to ship some drinks to them so attendees can drink something during the event.
+We can put you in touch with the venue in this case.
+We get around 30-50 attendees for an average meeting so it's worth budgeting £200-300 to provide drinks in a pub, probably less if you ship to the venue.
+Either way we expect that you make available both alcoholic and non-alcoholic options.

 ## About this document